 Civil Ceremony at Dodmoor House, Claire and Conal’s Real Wedding

-Civil ceremonies can take place in lots of different venues ‐‐ but how are they defined?
+Civil ceremonies can take place in various venues.

 A civil ceremony is conducted by the superintendent registrar or deputy and can take place in a register office or a licensed venue after 8am and before 6pm, subject to staffing arrangements.

 The registrar has to receive an ‘authority’ for your marriage to be able to proceed, which can only be obtained by giving a notice of marriage, which you must do at your local register office (or offices if you live in different areas) at least 15 days before the wedding.

 You will need to bring at least two other people to the ceremony who are prepared to witness the marriage and sign the marriage register.

 If you want to get married or enter into a civil partnership abroad you can register your overseas marriage or civil partnership in the UK if one of you is: